Ayyappa1911/iiitb_sysarray/README.md

 - <a href="https://youtu.be/vADVh1ogNo0">Youtube video for understanding this model</a>

 - C. Bagavathi MTech, O. Saraniya ME, PhD, in Deep Learning and Parallel Computing Environment for Bioengineering Systems, 2019

+- <a href="https://github.com/sanampudig/iiitb_pwm_gen.git"> Resource for modeling the repo and some part of tool content</a>